wln20/A-Collection-Of-LLM-Surveys/README.md

-# A-Survey-Of-LLM-Surveys
+# A Collection Of LLM Surveys

 It's always a good way to read some surveys before diving into a new field.
-This list would be updated from time to time.
+This collection would be updated from time to time.

-> The date at the end of each item shows the last time it has been updated, while "updating" means it's still being updated actively now.
+The date at the end of each item shows the last time it has been updated, while "updating" means it's still being updated actively until now.

 General LLMs
 ------